 Beginners’ course at Paper Dress Yoga – Mondays at 6pm

-You’ll also leave knowing you’ve done something wonderful, as all proceeds will go to the OmPowerment Project.
-Their mission is to empower refugees to lead themselves and members of their communities in the healing practice of trauma informed yoga.
-100% of the money raised from this workshop will be donated to the first Myanmar OMPowerment training.
-It will be running in collaboration with Whispering Seed, a Myanmar based charitable organisation focusing on the empowerment of local communities through holistic education.
-There are 10 girls from different conflict areas, internally displaced person (IDP) camps and monastic orphanages attending the training.
+The OmPowerment Project‘s mission is to empower refugees to lead themselves and members of their communities in the healing practice of trauma informed yoga.
+100% of the money raised from the workshop was donated to the first Myanmar OMPowerment training.
+10 girls from different conflict areas, internally displaced person (IDP) camps and monastic orphanages attended the training.
 The project will also be delivering a second training in Yangon aimed at yoga teachers, enabling them to deliver further OMPowerment yoga trainings to refugees and communities that are internally displaced within Myanmar’s conflict zones.

 You can find out more about the OMPowerment Project and other opportunities to support this wonderful charity at https://ompower.org/.

 On Saturday 8 September, Hannah and I co-taught our informative and fun Inversions workshop.
 We began with a warm up and flow, and then looked at headstand, handstand and forearm stand in a bit more detail.
 We thoroughly enjoyed ourselves, and received some great feedback.

 Between May and July, and again between September and November, Hannah and I ran our six week beginners’ course again at Paper Dress Yoga.
 As always, we really enjoyed welcoming a new crowd (and some familiar faces) into the studio and the wonderful, life-enhancing practice of yoga.
 We had some lovely feedback and will run the course again in the new year.